mpi4py/mpi4py/docs/source/install.rst

    the availability of all MPI constants, predefined handles, and routines.

+.. envvar:: MPI4PY_BUILD_ABI

+   Enable enhanced support for the MPI 5.0 standard ABI and the MPICH or Open MPI legacy ABIs.
+The :mod:`mpi4py.MPI` extension module will be able to dynamically link at runtime with older versions (down to the MPI 3.0 standard) of the corresponding MPI implementation used at compile time.
+This feature is only available on Linux, macOS, and Windows.
+POSIX-like systems other than Linux and macOS are not currently supported, although they could easily
+   be: all what is needed is for the platform to either support weak symbols in shared modules/libraries, or support the standard POSIX :c:func:`dlopen`/:c:func:`dlsym` APIs.

 The following environment variables are aliases for the ones described above.
 Having shorter names, they are convenient for occasional use in the command line.
 Its usage is not recommended in automation scenarios